mittal1787/are-we-really-load-generating/new-experiments/experiment2/README.md

 ```

 With the server results, to measure the tail latencies, measure the difference between the timestamps of when the packet was sent and when the packet was recieved. `tcpdump` gets the packets at the network layer as opposed to the application layer, so the latency

+### Distribution Type test (Not applicable to Gil Tene's wrk2)
+Ground truth: Exponential distribution/Ramping should have smaller tail latencies than that of fixed.
+Zipf should have higher tail latencies than that of fixed.

 ### Hypothesis